wendyverdonk93/docs/content/payment-methods/billing-suite/afterpay/how-does-afterpay-work.md

 * When an AfterPay transaction has the order status _shipped_, there will be no time limit on refunding the transaction

+* As a rule of thumb, post-payment methods do not allow the use of a [giftcard](/payment-methods/gift-cards/) by a customer when filling in the payment details (after the order has already been placed).
+This has to do with the accuracy of the order specifications, needed by the collecting party (i.e. AfterPay).
+Our platform would otherwise interpret the giftcard as a discount (which is not present in the shopping cart specification) and would not reflect the right order information needed, for example, for taxation purposes.
+However, using giftcards for post-payment can be implemented as an option before placing the order (i.e. on your checkout page, before calling our API).
+It is the merchant's sole responsibility to enable this feature.
+Failing to comply with this product rule might result in unexpected errors and unwanted complications

 * Payments done through Afterpay are processed in [Euros (EUR)](/faq/general/which-currencies-are-supported-by-multisafepay/).

+* Afterpay requires an additional API key for Belgium.
+This can be requested directly at Afterpay.